Looking to treat the cyclist in your life? Though it might seem like they've got everything, there are plenty of potential new additions...

 Tacx Flux smart turbo trainer – £699.99 or Tacx Neo smart turbo trainer – £1200

-Of the direct drive smart turbo trainers, the Tacx Flux and Tacx Neo have received the best review scores – both achieving 9/10.
+Direct drive smart turbo trainers are all the buzz at the moment and the Tacx Flux and Tacx Neo have both impressed us.
 They’re both incredibly quiet and fairly life like (well, as life like as it’s going to get in your living room).
 The Neo, being more expensive, can replicate gradients up to 25 per cent and withstand power over 2,000 watts – which, frankly, should be more than plenty.

 Specialized S-Works Tarmac SL6 – £8,500 (models start from £1,500!)